dpsbot-project/DPSBot/en/install.md

 process should be like this.

-required: token, prefix, owner id, osuapikey, channel id to receive ticket
+required: token, prefix, your discord id, osuapikey, channel id to receive ticket

 ## first deploy to heroku